Purpose:

 Separate programmes are available for Laboratories or organisations using HbA1c for diagnosis and monitoring diabetic patients.

-Fresh EDTA whole blood from healthy volunteers and individual diabetic patients are distributed bi-monthly.
+Fresh EDTA whole blood from healthy volunteers and individual diabetic patients are distributed monthly / bimonthly.
 These samples reflect the wide range of HbA1c and Lipids seen in healthy individuals, at risk individuals and in diabetic patients.

 The HbA1c reference target values in the Weqas programme are assigned using IFCC secondary reference methods in an IFCC network laboratory.
 The programme allows for the assessment of the organisation’s and method’s performance, including linearity, trueness, bias, and imprecision.
 The acceptable performance specification used in this programme reflects the requirement for screening within the population and is less stringent than the Weqas Programme for HbA1c Diagnosis.